 See the latest US Dietary Guidelines(PDF, 30.6 MB) for calorie intake recommendations during pregnancy and breastfeeding.

-Multivitamins have some of the same vitamins and minerals, but prenatal vitamins have more folic acid and iron.
-Folic acid has been shown to prevent serious birth defects of the brain and spinal cord.
+Multivitamins have some of the same vitamins and minerals, but prenatal vitamins include more folic acid and iron.
+Folic acid has been shown to help prevent serious birth defects of the brain and spinal cord.
 Iron supports your baby’s growth and brain development and helps prevent anemia in pregnant women.

 Important Pregnancy Nutrients

-The placenta, the organ that supports baby’s growth and development, begins growing immediately.
+Most women of childbearing age do not get enough folate, vitamin E, and vitamin D, and big changes in your body begin right from conception.
+For instance, the placenta—the organ that supports baby’s growth and development—begins growing immediately.
 New blood cells also begin to form.
-Iron is important during this time because it helps support the increased red blood cells and blood volume that help grow the placenta that will nourish your baby.
+Iron is important during this time because it helps support the increased red blood cells and blood volume that help grow the placenta.

 The neural tube also forms very early in pregnancy.
 This is a hollow structure that will become your baby’s brain and spinal cord.
-Folate is required for healthy neural tube formation.
+Healthy neural tube formation requires folate.
 Without it, there’s a risk that the neural tube may not form properly.

 If it’s not possible to start taking prenatal vitamins before conception, just make sure to take them when you find out you’re expecting.